Ravenbrook/mps/procedure/review.rst

 _`.plan.check`: Determine and record the checklists to apply [how and from where?
 RB 2023-01-23].

-_`.plan.roles`: Determine and record the checking roles to assign [how?
+_`.plan.roles`: Determine and record the checking roles (`.role.check`_) to assign [how?
 RB 2023-01-23].
 [The leader and scribe will be somewhat occupied during logging.
 RB 2023-01-23] [Always try to assign the backwards role.
 RB 2023-01-23]

 _`.plan.invite`: Invite the checkers (`.role.checker`_) to the kickoff meeting (`.ko`_).